 The Kentucky Derby was long ago dubbed “The Run for the Roses.”
 More than 400 of the red flowers are sewn on a green satin blanket and draped around the neck of the victorious horse in the winner’s circle.
 Churchill Downs records indicate the rose was made the official flower of the Kentucky Derby in 1904, and the garland as it exists today was first adorned by 1932 winner Burgoo King.

 Each year, a garland of more than 400 red roses is sewn into a green satin backing with the seal of the Commonwealth on one end and the Twin Spires and number of the race’s current renewal on the other.
 Each garland is also adorned with a “crown” of roses, green fern and ribbon.
 The “crown,” a single rose pointing upward in the center of the garland, symbolizes the struggle and heart necessary to reach the Derby Winner’s Circle.

 The Kroger Company has been crafting the garland for the Kentucky Derby since 1987.
 After taking over the duties from the Kingsley Walker florist, Kroger began constructing the prestigious garland in one of its local stores for the public to view on Derby Eve.

-This year’s Kentucky Derby was never going to be the celebration we’re used to, but since it’s inception 146 years ago the numerous traditions and sense of pride for this time-honored American tradition mean more than ever.
-This Saturday, September 5th put on your best derby hat, mix up a mint julep and sing your heart out to “My Old Kentucky Home.”
+This year’s Kentucky Derby is a celebration that’s worthy of the pomp and circumstance since its inception 146 years ago, and after an unprecedented year, the numerous traditions and sense of pride for this time-honored American tradition mean more than ever.
+This Saturday, May 1st put on your best derby hat, mix up a mint julep and sing your heart out to “My Old Kentucky Home.”

 Information gathered from KentuckyDerby.com